 There is a big gap between classic police films with a few main characters who have to do all the work, and agent thrillers, in which they pull out all the stops for surveillance involving all technical and personnel possibilities, including satellite use.
-The most informative are German TV documentaries, which often neglect the more interesting details in favor of show effects, but indirectly convey a few things about the way security authorities think and work, and US police thrillers are often relatively well researched, while German film directors rarely have expert advice.

-In the written format there is also little more than the old clichés of "spooks" and crooks who "go to investigators"-almost only the legal and/or personal reasons and consequences of surveillance are discussed.
-The bourgeois press do not name a single source that would even begin to close this gap.
+The most informative In 1995 the left-wing radical journals "Razz" from are German TV documentaries, which often neglect Hanover and "radikal" published the text "1000 Authe more interesting details in favor of show effects, but gen"22 (1000 Eyes), which dealt extensively with surveilindirectly convey a few things about the way security lance.
+Even after 15 years this text has lost little of authorities think and work, and US police thrillers its relevance.
+The weak point is that the surveillance apparatus is mainly described from the outside, as it are often relatively well researched, while German film directors rarely have expert advice. is perceived by (possible) targets, while the internal processes of the security authorities are more likely to In the written format there is also little more than the be assumed and interpreted.
+In order to understand surold clichés of "spooks" and crooks who "go to investiveillance and its logic, however, it makes sense, though gators"-almost only the legal and/or personal reasons it is not essential, to put the point of view of surveillance and consequences of surveillance are discussed.
+The units and the perspective of the investigating clerk at bourgeois press do not name a single source that would the center of the analysis.
+The "1000 Eyes" text was even begin to close this gap. nevertheless so convincing that it was included in the There are sporadic publications with a higher informa-"Practical Guide" by K.H.
+Glitza (see below), quoted tive value in the left-wing radical milieu, but they are in detail as an expression "from the milieu"-in other mostly unsystematic and oriented towards individual words: the targets.

-There are sporadic publications with a higher informative value in the left-wing radical milieu, but they are mostly unsystematic and oriented towards individual cases: two interesting texts were published in the early 1980s, on the one hand the Hamburg zine "Die Praktiken von Staats und Verfassungsschutz am Beispiel Hamburg" (The Practices of State and Constitutional Protection Using the Example of Hamburg, 1980) on the other hand "Enttarnung einer Observations-Wohnung des Bremer LfV" (The unmasking of a surveillance apartment of the Bremen LfV, 1981).
+cases: two interesting texts were published in the early 1980s, on the one hand the Hamburg zine "Die Praktiken von Staats und Verfassungsschutz am Beispiel Hamburg"21 (The Practices of State and Constitutional Protection Using the Example of Hamburg, 1980) on the other hand "Enttarnung einer Observations-Wohnung des Bremer LfV" (The unmasking of a surveillance apartment of the Bremen LfV, 1981).
 In the following years, zines with text (excerpts) from police textbooks or leaflets that exposed civilian vehicles or undercover agents were published every now and then.

 A very interesting disclosure book from circles on the left appeared in Nijmwegen in 1990: "De Tragiek van een geheime Dienst" extensively describes the Dutch intelligence services and police units and their methods, partly based on research and internal documents.
-Unfortunately, as far as is known, there is no German translation
+Unfortunately, as far as is known, there is no German translation.